-One of the things that make recovery from alcoholism so challenging is that the professionals who offer treatment often can’t limit themselves to treating only the alcohol abuse.
-The reason for this is the problem of coexisting disorders.
+One of the things that make recovery from alcoholism so challenging is that the professionals who offer treatment often can’t limit themselves to treating only alcohol abuse.
+The reason for this is the problem of co-occurring disorders.
 A very large percentage of alcoholics also suffer from one or more mental illnesses, such as depression, generalized anxiety disorder, or compulsive behavior.
 But one of these coexisting conditions – the combination of alcohol abuse and bipolar disorder – is more dangerous than others, so in this article, we’ll present a few facts about it.

 What Is Bipolar Disorder?

 Bipolar disorder – previously called manic depression – is a mental condition characterized by alternating periods of depression and periods of elevated moods.
-The latter is significant because the individual feels abnormally energetic, happy, or irritable, and these feelings may cause him or her to make poorly-thought-out decisions, with little or no regard to the possible consequences.
+The latter is significant because the individual feels abnormally energetic, happy, or irritable, and these feelings may cause him or her to make poorly-thought-out decisions, with little or no regard for the possible consequences.
 Such feelings are referred to as hypomania.